JoshuamURD/notes/content/Literature notes/Ursla K Le Guin - The Dispossessed.md

   - "[[science fiction|science fiction]]"
 themes:
 author:
-  - Ursla K Le Guin
+  - Ursula K. Le Guin
 thoughts-summary: Amazing book that explores the benefits and drawbacks of both capitalism and union based anarchism
 ---
 You put another lock on the door and call it democracy